econnet/econ/econ-1.0.rst

 .. _`do`:

-:do: equality
+:do: no boss

-In an econ lattice, no one has control over someone else.
+In an `econ`_ lattice, no one has control over someone else.
-There is **no boss**, neither in an econ, nor in the econ lattice.
+There is **no boss**, neither in an `econ`_, nor in the `econ`_ lattice.
+There is `no employment <#d9>`__.
+Money is not for work but follows from the market value of the work result.

-Control may refer to controlling the product-related content.
+Control may refer to controlling product-related content.
+Contributors choose to contribute parts and have control over these parts.

+The parts are developed on a public `repo`_ to allow other contributors to check that their part fits and improve communication based on the content in the `repo`_.

-Someone initiating or coordinating does not decide, but mediates an agreement.
+Someone initiating (stakeholder) or coordinating does not decide, but mediates an agreement.
 The less coordination needed, the better.
 The `repo`_ should contain all the information to do without coordination.
+Notices, via git commit or tag message, similar to

+- interface proposal at ... or
+- changed interface proposal to fit to requirements at ...

+should be all coordination needed.

+A stakeholder contributes to the `repo`_ the same way as other contributors,

+- specifies a plan
+- specifies a do
+- specifies tests for the do

+just on a more abstract level, depending in the expertise.

 .. _`dk`: